scriptituk/xfade-easing/README.md

 Easing inserts a progress envelope to smooth transitions in a natural way.

 Usage involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
-Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and joined-up visual media sequences.
+Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and visual media sequences.

 This solution for eased transitions and GL Transitions requires no compilation or installation, just ffmpeg.
 However processing is markedly slower than alternative solutions, especially for complex effects – see [Performance](#performance).